 For trips which take place over the lunchtime period, parents are asked to provide a packed lunch (no glass bottles please).
 Should your child be in receipt of free school meals, a meal will be provided upon request.
 Please see your childs class teacher should you need this facility.

-Examples of our recent school visits include:-
+Examples of our educational school visits include:-

 - Hadrians Wall